SUSAN VAN VOLKENBURGH

 and the God Who Let Me Down

-This book is very well written and expresses the feelings one gets when they lose a loved one perfectly - no matter under what circumstances they have lost them.
+This book is very well written and expresses the feelings one gets when they lose a loved one perfectly—no matter under what circumstances they have lost them.
 The fact that these circumstances were 9/11 makes this book more poignant.
 The journey back is told with such honesty and depth of feelings.
-We all felt a loss that day, but to read a first hand account brings it home in an unforgettable manner.
-Well done, Susan.
-And I pray by writing this book, you have set yourself free from the pain.
-I know part of you will never heal entirely, but this was an excellent start in that process."

 I almost didn't buy this book!
 So thankful that I did!